CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models: Introduction

-A common initial processing step in raw signal analyses aims to identify the \emph{segments} in electrical signals, called \emph{events}, before further processing the signals.
-Each event usually corresponds to the series of electrical signals measured when a particular sequence of nucleotides of a fixed length \texttt{k} (i.e., k-mer) pass through a nanopore.
-By identifying events, raw signal analyses techniques can differentiate between signal regions that correspond to sequencing of each successive k-mer of a nucleic acid molecule for further processing.
-For example, the state-of-the-art raw signal mapping tool, RawHash2~\cite{firtina_rawhash2_2024}, uses the average signal value of each event to generate a hash value from several consecutive quantized event values before performing a hash-based seeding.
-Existing \emph{lightweight} segmentation algorithms, such as the rolling t-test in Scrappie~\cite{oxford_nanopore_technologies_scrappie_2019}, aim to find statistically significant changes within a window of signals to identify events.
-However, these approaches inherently generate a large number of spurious events from a raw signal, often called oversegmentation errors~\cite{shivakumar_sigmoni_2024}, and they require optimizing their parameters depending on the nanopore versions (i.e., chemistries such as R9.4 and R10.4.1)~\cite{bakic_campolina_2026}, which heavily impacts the accuracy of downstream analysis (discussed in Section~\ref{cern:subsec:results}).
-Due to the significant impact that the oversegmentation errors cause in raw signal analyses, a recent work, Campolina~\cite{bakic_campolina_2026}, proposes a deep learning-based design for accurately identifying segmented regions while reducing the over-segmentation issues.
+Existing \emph{lightweight} segmentation algorithms, such as the rolling t-test in Scrappie~\cite{oxford_nanopore_technologies_scrappie_2019}, aim to find statistically significant changes within a window of signals to identify the borders of events, known as segmentation points.
+However, these approaches inherently generate a large number of spurious events from a raw signal, often called \emph{oversegmentation} errors~\cite{shivakumar_sigmoni_2024}, and they require optimizing their parameters depending on the nanopore versions (i.e., chemistries such as R9.4 and R10.4.1)~\cite{bakic_campolina_2026}, which heavily impacts the accuracy of downstream analysis (discussed in Section~\ref{cern:subsec:results}).
+Due to the significant impact that the oversegmentation errors cause in raw signal analyses, a recent work, Campolina~\cite{bakic_campolina_2026}, proposes a deep learning-based design for accurately identifying segmented regions while reducing the oversegmentation issues.
 Such deep learning-based works have potential in both 1)~performing more accurate segmentation and 2)~subsequently improving the downstream raw signal analysis.
-However, these deep learning approaches are mainly practical when using GPUs, as their CPU executions are substantially slower than lightweight statistical segmentation algorithms~\cite{bakic_campolina_2026}.
+However, these deep learning approaches are mainly practical when using GPUs, as their CPU executions are substantially slower than lightweight statistical segmentation algorithms, and they can still introduce errors~\cite{bakic_campolina_2026}.